inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/terraform_gcp/readme.md

   region  = "europe-west1"       		# Set your desired region
 }
 ```
-**INITIALIZE THE PROJECT** `Teraform init` <br>
+**INITIALIZE THE PROJECT** `Terraform init` <br>
 The terraform init command initializes a working directory containing configuration files and installs plugins for required providers.
 In this case,  Terraform will retrieve the google provider, which is the piece of code that connects us to talk to GCP.
 <br>
 RUN Creates/ Downloads:
-- .terraform folder - created in the project directory and contains subdirectories and files related to intialization and plug in management.
+- .terraform folder - created in the project directory and contains subdirectories and files related to initialization and plug in management.
 - .terraform.lock.hcl folder - lock file that records a list of provider plugins and their versions as hashes.
 <br><br>